The 11 Best Cycling Camera – Helmet or Handlebar – Cheap/Top/360

 The Best Cameras for Cycling Compared: from cheap to top.
 Where to mount a bike cam (handlebar, helmet, & more…), how to choose an action cam, and some 360 models

 So what is the best camera for cycling?
 Is there a product that can claim to be the best bike action cam?
 Let’s see what we find out for this 2021/2022 season.

 Recently action cameras have turned into the staple of mountain biking, many bicycle tourers and bikepackers went intensively into vlogging, and even road cyclists are starting to use action cams, especially cycling safety cams.

 You rarely see a single rider who doesn’t have one of these strapped on his/her helmet or on the handlebars (or chest, or… we’ll see).

 Due to this huge and ever-growing demand, there are many manufacturers who have introduced new action cameras on the market.
 GoPro is a world-renowned brand, but are still GoPro the best bicycle cameras?

 There are many others like Sony, Garmin, and Olympus which are coming our with impressive stuff.
 And then a plethora of cheap Chinese brands that are getting better and better.

 We put together a list of the best action cameras (in our opinion) for cycling.
 Several of these we tried ourselves in our numerous touring and bikepacking trips, while for others we relied on reviews from friends and online.
-Read on to find the one to capture the most thrilling moments of your life.
+Read on to find the one to capture the most thrilling moments of your biking life.